ballerina-platform/module-ballerinax-aws.sqs/README.md

 import ballerinax/aws.sqs;
 ```

-In order for you to use the Amazon SQS Connector, first you need to create an Amazon SQS Client.
+In order for you to use the AWS SQS Connector, first you need to create an AWS SQS Client.

 Ballerina provides a [config module](https://ballerina.io/v1-1/learn/by-example/config-api.html) to obtain parameters from the configuration file.
 Specify the configuration object and create the client as follows.